gnodi/danf/resource/private/doc/use/events.md

 #### Event

-The type `event` is the basic type for events and is available for both the client and server sides:
+The type `event` is the basic type for events and is available for both client-side and server-side:

 ```javascript
 // config/events.js